Prophylactic Lymphatic Bypass Surgery in Perth

 Incision and scar: 5-10 cm incision (through the same incision as the lymph node dissection - no additional)

-Things I need to know about Prophylactic Bypass Surgery?
+Things I need to know about Immediate Bypass Surgery?

-This surgery may not prevent you from developing lymphedema—it aims to reduce the severity of lymphedema you will develop post-lymph node dissection.
+This surgery may not prevent you from developing lymphedema, it aims to reduce the severity of lymphedema you may develop following a lymph node dissection.